perymimon/portfolio/projects/falling-sand/2/README.md

 ## Step 2: Expanded State Machine

-the second thing we need is to easy about is how we define 9 cell state. we really need it even for just adding Water because Water requires checking **6 cells** (3 below like sand and left, right, and above) because water and flow left and right when they block from below and Sand sink into them so we need to check also if there is Sand above them. but for checking if below is empty we not care what on the sides. and when we check on the sides we not care what is really

-To rich our vocabulary i introduce `wildcards` in the pattern:
+Water requires checking **6 cells** (3 below, left, right, and above) because it flows sideways when blocked and sand sinks into it.
+To handle this, we introduce `wildcards` in the pattern:

 * `s` for “swap” (if multiple possible `s` in the pattern , pick one)